marian-scientific/proposals/RFP003 - MS/README.md

 # RFP003 - MS

-# COPY OF OLD DOCUMENT, NOT YET UPDATED

-posted April 23, 2025
+posted April 28, 2025

-This Request for Proposals refers to the MS (Microcontroller Survey) investigation,

-which covers the design, fabrication & testing of a standalone device capable of keeping a relatively accurate track of time and producing an output, at a prescribed time, capable of waking a human.
-Designs featuring minimum complexity, novel approaches, user-friendliness, and high timing accuracy are preferred.
-There is no requirement that components be homemade from raw materials, but low-complexity solutions will tend to have fewer sophisticated components.
-This RFP is deliberately terse in order to foster a diversity of creative solutions.
-The following definitions apply:

-1. relatively accurate track of time: timing accuracy within +/-10 min over 12 hours, to be determined by experimental test
-2. prescribed time: a time/delay that is pre-determined and can be "hard" set into the design, not necessarily needing to be adjustable by the end-user
+This Request for Proposals refers to the MS (Microcontroller Survey) investigation, which will gather information, documentation, and a small sample codebase representing a minimal functional usage of a hopefully large variety of microcontroller devices.
+All devices are permissbible from simple DIP-8 microcontrollers,to fully populated evaluation boards, from ancient devices, to common dev boards.
+The deliverable for each is a small codebase representing usage of the device in a way commensurate with its capabilities, uploaded to a specific repository, including a documentation of the device alongside a step-by-step process of setting up and using a minimal Linux tool chain to program/interact with it.
+A minimal tool chain is one that does not require an IDE to write, compile, or transmit data of any kind onto the device, and instead uses exclusively command-line tools.

+A sample template of the codebase and documentation will be provided in order to standardize the deliverables across contractors and devices.

+No budgets need be submitted for this project.
+The organization will award $50 per completely documented microcontroller platform on a first come, first serve basis.

+No schedule need be submitted for this project.
+The absolute deadline for submissions is June 1st, 2025.

-Proposals for this project will be accepted until midnight (UTC-4) on March 16th, 2025.
+Proposals for this project will be accepted until midnight (UTC-4) on May 7th, 2025.
 To be considered, all proposals require:

-  * a preliminary schedule indicating dates for all intermediate and final deliverables
-  * an estimated program budget with line items for individual raw materials and design/fabrication labor
-  * a coherent solution with an actionable design and fabrication plan

-The ideal proposal will succinctly describe a novel solution with one or more illustrative graphics.
+* a list of the microcontrollers that you expect to evaluate.
+This is to prevent contractors from pursuing the same device.
+Feel free to go beyond the MCUs enumerated in your list, as time permits.

+After deciding which devices you will pursue, the proposal should take <5 minutes to write and submit.

-All budgets, schedules, and solutions are subject to final approval, even after a proposal and contractor are selected.
-Results of the proposal downselect will be distributed to all applicants on March 17th, 2025.
+Proposals will be approved/rejected on May 8th, 2025, and results will be distributed to all applicants on that day.